perduta/teos/teos/programs/teos/README2.md

 If you haven't already done so, enable *Windows Subsystem for Linux* on your Windows machine, as described in [this guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-While on Windows, run Ubuntu bash and make sure you are running Ubuntu 16.04:
+While on Windows, run Ubuntu bash and start with making sure you are running Ubuntu 16.04:

 ```
 lsb_release -a